LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ![CoroutineUsecasesOnAndroid](CoroutinesUsecasesGithubLogo.png)

-# Coroutine Use Cases on Android
+# Kotlin Coroutines - Use Cases on Android

-Learning Coroutines for Android by Example.
+Learning Kotlin Coroutines for Android by Example.
 Sample Implementations for Common Android Use Cases.
 Unit Tests included!

 This repository is intended to be a "Playground Project".
 You can quickly look up and play around with the different Coroutine Android implementations.
 In the `playground` package you can play around with Coroutines examples that run directly on the JVM.